 Share information confidentially with those who need to know.

-Where there is a child protection concern requiring immediate, same day, intervention from Children’s Social Care, the First Response Children’s Duty should be contacted by phone.
+Where there is a child protection concern requiring immediate, same day, intervention from Children’s Social Care, the First Response Children’s Duty should be contacted by phone (contact the local authority Children’s Services where the child lives).
 Written confirmation should be made within 24 hours on the Multi-Agency Referral Form to Children’s Social Care.
 All other referrals should be made using the online form (see link http://lrsb.org.uk/childreport).

-If the concern is about children using harmful sexual behaviour, refer to the separate guidance, “Guidance for schools working with children who display harmful sexual behaviour” (Leicestershire LA Guidance).
+If the concern is about children using harmful sexual behaviour, also refer to the separate guidance, “Guidance for schools working with children who display harmful sexual behaviour” (Leicestershire LA Guidance).

 If it appears that urgent medical attention is required arrange for the child to be taken to hospital (normally this means calling an ambulance) accompanied by a member of staff who must inform medical staff that non-accidental injury is suspected.
 Parents must be informed that the child has been taken to hospital.